Josef Haszpra: Life

 After the occupation of Bohemia and Moravia by Hitler's Germany, casting from non-iron metals was banned.
 It was difficult times for the whole Haszpra's family.
-After the war ended, Haszpra could have resumed work and in 1947 he got the order to found a statue of T. G. Masaryk in Brandys nad Labem.
+After the war ended, Haszpra could have resumed work and in 1947 he got the order to found a statue of Tomáš Garrigue Masaryk in Brandýs nad Labem.
 This statue was removed in 1956 by command of the local communist party.

 In the middle of the 1950s Haspra trained casters founders in the Bratislava Research Institute for Founding.
 In 1958 the ministry officials asked Haszpra to cast several pieces of art for the World Expo in Brussels.
 Statues of the sculptor Lauda, which he cast in bronze in an extremely short time and without proper equipment, met with a great success in Brussels.

-Josef Haszpra died on 21 November 1966 in Brandys nad Labem, where he was buried.
+Josef Haszpra died on 21 November 1966 in Brandýs nad Labem, where he was buried.
 He left behind him his wife and two children.